abapPM/abapPM/README.md

 ## Installation

-Recommend SAP package: `$ABAPPM`.

 1. Download the standalone version of apm from [zapm_standalone](/build/zapm_standalone.abap)
+1. Create a new SAP package in your system.
+Recommended: `$APM`.
-1. Create the program `ZAPM_STANDALONE` in your system, upload the code, and activate
+1. Create the program `ZAPM_STANDALONE` in the package, upload the code, and activate
 1. Create transaction `ZAPM` for the program `ZAPM_STANDALONE`

 ## Usage